dabeaz/curio/docs/devel.rst

 since certain method such as ``__aenter__()``, ``__aiter__()``, and ``__anext__()`` are all async, they can use the ``await`` statement to call other coroutines as normal functions.

-Alas, not every part of Python works perfectly within the async universe.
-One such area is garbage collection.
-There is no mechanism for executing asynchronous operations when cleaning up an object.
-For most objects, this isn't something you'll worry about.
-However, it can rear its ugly head in certain cases.
-One such case is in the finalization of asynchronous generator functions (especially if iteration is stopped early or cancelled).
-The ``finalize()`` context manager in the above example is related to this.  ``finalize()`` is a part of Curio.

 Try not to worry too much about the low-level details of all of this.
 Stay focused on the high-level--the world of "async" programming is